 A decision followed by other cities in the country.

 So how is the coronavirus situation right now in Bangkok and Thailand?

 Where to get information about the COVID-19 in Thailand ?

-As someone who have been in Thailand for a few years, it's nothing surprising.
+As someone who has been in Thailand for a few years, it’s nothing surprising.

-But I understand that if your plans depend on what the government decide, you want to follow closely how the situation evolve.
+But I understand that if your plans depend on what the government decides, you want to follow closely how the situation evolves.

 So for the latest up to date information about the COVID-19 in Thailand, especially for people who travel to Thailand, you can follow :